CambridgeNuclear/SCONE/docs/User Manual.rst

       }

-In this case, ``materialName`` can be any name chosen by the user; the keyword ``temp`` activate Target Motion Sampling (TMS) and its entry is the material temperature in [K].
+In this case, ``materialName`` can be any name chosen by the user; the keyword ``temp`` activates Target Motion Sampling (TMS) and its entry is the material temperature in [K].

 .. note::
   The temperature specified by ``temp`` must be higher than the temperatures of the